JohnMWall/CS230_Final_Model/README.md

 Note- Run all the python files as described below on the terminal

+Run DARE_url_download.py to dowload the requisite metadate used to dowload the audio files.
+Outputs the metadata to a CSV.
+Command: DARE_url_download.py <speakersMetadataName>.csv

-Run getaudio.py to download audio files to the audio directory.
+Run DAREaudio.py to download audio files to the audioDARE directory.
+Must have an input CSV (speaker metadata) and output CSV.
+The output CSV will include the links to dowload.
-- Command: python DAREaudio.py
+Command: python DAREaudio.py <speakersMetadataName>.csv <metadataOutputName>.csv

 To filter audio samples to feed into the CNN:
-- Edit the filter_df method in getsplit.py
+Edit the filter_df method in getsplit.py
-- This will filter audio files from the csv when calling trainmodel.py

-To make predictions on audio files:
+This will filter audio files from the csv when calling trainmodel.py To make predictions on audio files:
-- Run trainmodel.py to train the CNN
+Run trainmodel.py to train the CNN
-  - Command: python trainmodel.py DARE_speaker_arthur.csv milestonemodel COL_SIZE EPOCHS
+Command: python trainmodel.py DARE_speaker_arthur.csv milestonemodel COL_SIZE EPOCHS

 Running trainmodel.py will save the trained model as milestonemodel.h5 in the model directory and output the results to the console.
 This script will also save a TensorBoard log file into the logs directory.